mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 #.
 We calculate the volume/area of the study region
 #.
 We compute the intensity (λ) as number of reference points divided by volume
 #.
 For each root point at each distance in our bucketed r_values, we find Neighbors using KDTree and record how many target points are within this radius
 #.
-Edge Correction (if enabled), if the point is near a boundary:
-    * For 2D:
-        * Check distance to all four boundaries (left, right, top, bottom)
-        * For each boundary closer than r, apply a correction factor
-        * The correction reduces the "proportion_in" (percentage of the circle that falls inside the study area)
-        * The reduction follows a simple linear approximation: 0.5 * (1 - distance/r)
-        * Add a small boost if the point is near a corner (where two boundaries are close)
-    * For 3D:
-        * Same concept, but check all six boundaries (±x, ±y, ±z)
-        * Each boundary reduces proportion_in by 0.25 * (1 - distance/r)
-        * Count how many boundaries are close, apply stronger corner correction for points near multiple boundaries
-#.
-Calculate weight as 1.0 / proportion_in (Weights only exist for border correction).
-Multiply the neighbor count by this weight.
-This adjusts for the "missing" area/volume outside the boundaries
-#.
 If we're comparing a set to itself, remove self-counts to avoid counting points as their own neighbors.
 #.
 Sum all the weighted counts and normalize by:
     * Number of subset points (n_subset)